Chinese New Year in 30 stunning images

 Jumping over the bonfire

 In some cultures, as the celebrations wind down, people participate in the tradition of jumping over a bonfire.
 This signifies leaping into the new year and leaving the old year behind.
-Pictured in this slide, is people are jumping over the bonfire to celebrate the lantern festival in Haikou, China.
+Pictured here are people jumping over the bonfire to celebrate the lantern festival in Haikou, China.

 The last day of Chinese New Year is marked with the lantern festival on the first full moon of the new year.
 The festival marks the reunion of family and the return of spring and can be traced back to 2,000 years ago during the Han dynasty.
 Lanterns are decorated with drawings and wishes for the new year and then lit to float off into the sky.
 Above, Taiwanese bystanders watch as a string of sky lanterns are released in Taipei, Taiwan.